Free Fabora Tool

 What if I only know the machine kW or kVA rating?

-That is usually the best place to start.
-If you know the input kW rating, enter it directly.
-If you only know kVA, the calculator can estimate the input kW using power factor.
+That is what the Advanced options are for.
+If you know the machine input kW rating, enter it directly.
+If you only know kVA, the calculator can estimate input kW using power factor.

 Does Fabora save my electricity cost data?